-Darrell R. Abernethy, M.D., Ph.D., Senior Investigator Clinical Director, Chief, Laboratory of Clinical Investigation and Chief, Molecular and Clinical Pharmacology Section

-Gerontology Research Center Room 3-C-02 Phone 410-558-8611 Fax 410-558-8318 E mail abernethyd@grc.nia.nih.gov

-Biography: Dr. Darrell Abernethy received his M.D. and Ph.D.
+Darrell R. Abernethy, M.D., Ph.D., Senior Investigator Chief, Laboratory of Clinical Investigation and Chief, Molecular and Clinical Pharmacology Section Gerontology Research Center Room 3-C-02 Phone 410-558-8611 Fax 410-558-8318 E mail abernethyd@grc.nia.nih.gov Biography: Dr. Darrell Abernethy received his M.D. and Ph.D.
 (Pharmacology) degrees from the University of Kansas School of Medicine in 1976.
-Training in

-Internal Medicine through Board Certification was at the University of Miami/Jackson Memorial Hospital, and postdoctoral training in Clinical Pharmacology at Massachusetts General Hospital followed this.
+Training in Internal Cartification was at the University of Kinssi (Jackson Mamarial Haspital, and Medicine through Board Certification was at the University of Miami/Jackson Memorial Hospital, and postdoctoral training in Clinical Pharmacology at Massachusetts General Hospital followed this.
 He joined the faculty at Tufts-New England Medical Center as an Assistant Professor.
 Following this he was at Baylor College of Medicine where he became Associate Professor of Medicine.
 Dr. Abernethy then moved to Brown University School of Medicine as Chief of the Division of Clinical Pharmacology and became Professor of Medicine at that institution.
 He then moved to Georgetown University School of Medicine as Francis Cabell Brown Professor of Medicine and Pharmacology and Director of the Division of Clinical Pharmacology.
-Dr. Abernethy became Clinical Director and Chief of the Laboratory of Clinical Investigation in April, 1999.
+Dr. Abernethy joined NIA in April, 1999.
 Early in his career Dr. Abernethy made fundamental contributions to understanding of drug tissue distribution and the factors that regulate drug distribution.
 He then worked in the area of cardiovascular drug responses and their changes in aging and hypertension.
 This led to his current focus on understanding mechanisms of calcium homeostasis, its changes with age and disease, the effects of calcium antagonist drugs in these systems, and identifying new targets for therapy for hypertension, atherosclerosis, and other diseases of altered calcium homeostasis.
+Keywords:

-calcium calcium antagonists hypertension pharmacodynamics

-Jones DS, et al, Clin Pharmacol Ther 1999; 65: 408-412.
+calcium calcium antagonists hypertension pharmacodynamics Recent Publications: Jones DS, et al, Clin Pharmacol Ther 1999; 65: 408-412.